YASARA menu YASARA menu

 Small molecule docking in YASARA

 YASARA Structure provides everything you need to dock ligands with proteins at the touch of a button.
-Two different approaches are currently available:
+Three different approaches are currently available:

 Approach 1: Autodock